Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Introduction

 In this paper we present a more detailed study of the post-COVID recovery by considering three distinct shocks occurring in the Mark-0 model: (1) a COVID-shock that negatively impacts firms productivity and consumer demand for the period of lockdowns, (2) a supply-chain shock on firms' productivity that mimics the after-effects of COVID on global value chains, and (3) an energy price shock that is exacerbated by the Russian invasion of Ukraine.
 Each of these shocks is calibrated to macroeconomic time-series for the United States, such that the magnitude and duration match the observed data.
 We then study the effects of these shocks under different assumptions about the activity and efficacy of monetary policy, including the strength of monetary policy reactions to inflation, the ability of the Central Bank to influence firms' expectations, and the structure of firm decision-making on prices and wages.

-Our first results confirm that in the presence of properly calibrated shocks, the economic recovery in absence of any mitigating policy is extremely sluggish, taking least several years (if not much more) for the economy to return to the pre-crisis equilibrium.
-We note that this happens with shocks that are calibrated on the observed post-COVID macroeconomic time series, which already incorporate the effect of actually implemented policies; we expect that in absence of any policies the impact would have been even greater.
-A second set of results concerns the impact of such policies.
-We find that the model properly accounts for the inflation-unemployment trade-off, which leads to a narrow window in which policy can be efficient.
-For example, a disproportionate response of the Central Bank to inflation leads to unnecessary high unemployment, and an oversized injection of Helicopter Money leads to an unnecessary high inflation.
-Finally, we find that the anchoring (or de-anchoring) of economic agents' trust in the Central Bank strongly influences the dynamics of inflation, which confirms the necessity for the Central Bank to maintain its credibility.
-We conclude that each policy must be carefully tuned to achieve the desired result, and we believe that our modelling tool can guide policy makers in this respect.
+Our first results confirm that in the presence of properly calibrated shocks, the economic recovery in absence of any mitigating policy is extremely sluggish, taking at least several years (if not much more) for the economy to return to the pre-crisis equilibrium.
+We note that this happens with shocks that are calibrated on the observed post-COVID macroeconomic time series, which already incorporate the effect of actually implemented policies; we expect that in absence of any policies the impact would have been even greater. {This result thus confirms the necessity of some sort of fiscal policy to avoid the economy spiraling into a crisis or a very sluggish recovery.}